Northern Ireland is an ‘inhospitable place’ for journalists

 The most dangerous place for journalists in 2018 , according to the international advocacy organisation the Committee to Protect Journalists, was Afghanistan where 13 died, followed by Syria were nine lost their lives.

-Five were killed in India and four each in Mexico and the United States.
-Three were killed in each of the Central African Republic and Yemen, and two in each of Brazil, Colombia and Israel/Occupied Territories.
+“There is a small number of people trying to reinstate fear on the communities to prevent them from sharing information that can lead to a prosecution of the person who pulled the trigger, and hopefully those who provided the gun to do that,” said the Minister for Foreign Affairs.

+“My message to communities in NI who live amongst paramilitaries and dissidents is if you are going to move away from atmosphere of fear and intimidation you need to work with politicians that will lead Northern Ireland into a different direction.”

-To mark the day the representative body for newspapers here, NewBrands Ireland, reiterated its campaign for reform of the defamation laws.
+To mark World Press Freedom day, NewBrands Ireland, reiterated its campaign for reform of the defamation laws.
 Describing them as “among the restrictive in Europe and throughout the English speaking world” the organisation said they had a chilling effect on the media’s capacity to bear witness to the truth.

-“Good defamation policy is categorically not about giving journalists a free rein to write what they like,” said Vincent Crowley, chairman.
+“Good defamation policy is categorically not about giving journalists a free rein to write what they like,” said Vincent Crowley, chairman of the representative body for newspapers here. .
 “It is about setting the right balance to protect people’s reputations and the need to defend and promote freedom of expression and the media’s ability to freely report on matters in the public interest.”